ProjectPhysX/OpenCL-Wrapper/README.md

      - automatically print log to console if there are compile errors
      - easy option to generate PTX assembly for Nvidia GPUs and save that in a `.ptx` file
    - contains all device-specific workarounds/patches to make OpenCL fully cross-compatible
+     - enable basic FP16 support on Nvidia Pascal and newer GPUs with driver 520 or newer
+     - enable >4GB single buffer VRAM allocations on Intel Arc GPUs
+     - fix for wrong VRAM capacity reporting on Intel Arc GPUs
+     - fix for maximum buffer allocation size limit for AMD GPUs
+     - fix for maximum buffer allocation size limit in Intel CPU Runtime for OpenCL
+     - fix for terrible `fma` performance on ARM GPUs
 2. create a `Memory` object with 1 line
    - one object for both host and device memory
    - easy host <-> device memory transfer (also for 1D/2D/3D grid domains)